Fact based stock research

 360° VIEW

-Most recent update of the stock research: 2-May-2024.
-Financial reporting date used for calculating ranks: 31-Dec-2023.
+Most recent update of the stock research: 24-Apr-2025.
+Financial reporting date used for calculating ranks: 31-Oct-2024.
 Stock research history is based on the Obermatt Method.
 The higher the rank, the better Toronto Dominion Bank is in the corresponding investment strategy.

 Upgrade to a Premium Account to access the latest ranks.